simpleanalytics/docs/_docs/10_general/your-privacy-policy.md

 ---
-title: Your GDPR using Simple Analytics
+title: Your privacy policy using Simple Analytics
-menu: Your GDPR
+menu: Your privacy policy
 category: general
 category_order: 1
 order: 10
-permalink: /your-gdpr
+permalink: /your-privacy-policy
 ---

 Using any external service may require updating your privacy policy.
 So naturally you may ask the following question: